 This past season, Kolar was the winner of the Williams V. Campbell Trophy, given to the top scholar-athlete in college football.
 Maintaining a near 4.0 GPA as a mechanical engineering major, while simultaneously dominating the stat sheet in Big 12 competition can’t be easy.
 But Kolar made it look easy in his time at Ames.

 Athletically, Kolar appears to be far from elite, and his skill set may be limited at the next level.
-But his baseline utility as a blocker and a red-zone threat, combined with his high-character personality and energy as a leader, should allow him to stick around on a roster as a depth piece.
-From there, Kolar may be able to do his part, to help an NFL team find success — same as he helped Iowa State.
+But his baseline utility as a blocker and a red-zone threat, combined with his high-character personality and energy as a leader, should allow him to maintain a role in the league.
+His profile is limited in some respects, but if you use him the right way, you can get a solid contributor.